informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 2. Create a folder in the [WashU Data Rescue Box](https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti) where you can put your transfer.
 The folder naming convention is: data_transfer_yourinitials
 4. Navigate to the top folder for the dataset you saved.
 Right click and choose “Compress to…” then ZIP File.
 5. Drop the zipped file into the [Box](https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti) folder you created in step 2.
-6. If you cannot access the Box foder, send an email to researchdata@wustl.edu, subject line: “WashU Data Rescue [DATE]” with the date in MM-DD-YYYY formatting.
-Attach the compressed ZIP file you created in step 2.
+6. If you cannot access the Box foder, send an email to researchdata@wustl.edu, subject line: “WashU Data Rescue Transfer [Date]” with the date in MM-DD-YYYY formatting.
+Attach the compressed ZIP file you created in step 2 to the email.
-7. If files are too large, and you have an active WUSTL key you can request access to transfer via Globus:
+7. If files are too large to put in box, and you have an active WUSTL key you can request access to transfer via Globus:
   * for access, navigate to [Globus transfer application](https://app.globus.org/file-manager/collections/6ebc17da-232a-4bec-97fb-eb6c03e8c1fe), where you will be prompted through steps to receive transfer permissions.
-  * if you have trouble, consult with the present coordinators to determine other means of transfer.
+  * if you have trouble, email researchdata@wustl.edu to determine other means of transfer.
-8. If files are too large (greater than 2gb), and you DO NOT have an active WUSTL key:
+8. If files are too large for Box, and you DO NOT have an active WUSTL key:
-  * consult with the present coordinators to determine other means of transfer.
+  * Email researchdata@wustl.edu to determine other means of transfer.
-9. In the File Transfer Checklist section of the [WashU Data Rescue Tracker](https://app.smartsheet.com/sheets/h5xJW8m5v6xPX5w2qx8f2qqg7CW9xXr3r3qcQhq1), update the “Transferred to Coordinator?” column for your dataset to “Y”.
+9. In the “Transferred to Coordinator?” column of the [WashU Data Rescue Tracker](https://app.smartsheet.com/sheets/h5xJW8m5v6xPX5w2qx8f2qqg7CW9xXr3r3qcQhq1), update the  column for your dataset to “Y”.
 10. After receiving confirmation that the file transfer was successful, delete the dataset from internal device storage.